Who We Are

 Programs Manager

 Eavy weaves together her boots-on-the-ground experience as a farmworker, landscaper, garden manager and food access advocate with an integrative, systems-level approach from years of researching the connections between food, health, equity, and the environment.
-She has always turned to food -- and the ways we grow it-- as a fundamental part of creating more a resilient and beautiful world.
+She has always turned to food -- and the ways we grow it-- as a fundamental part of creating more resilient and connected communities.

-She lives in Bloomington, where she spends her time outside, working on cooperative housing and community projects, playing music and creating and learning with friends.
+She lives in Bloomington, where she spends her time working on cooperative housing and community projects, and playing music, creating, and learning with friends.

 Danielle Guerin (she/hers)